Deformations of holomorphic pseudo-symplectic Poisson manifolds: Basics and examples of Poisson structures

 \subsection{Hilbert schemes: Poisson au Beauville}

 Beauville \cite{bvl} has constructed a symplectic structure on the Hilbert scheme of a symplectic (i.e. K3 or abelian) surface.
-This construction can be extended to yield a Poisson structure on the Hilbert scheme $S\sbr r.$ of a Poisson (i.e. anticanonical) surface $S$.This structure is not P-normal, but, at least for $r\leq 3$ and conjecturally for all $r$, it induces a P-normal Poisson structure on a suitable blowup.
-We will do this construction by induction on $r$, starting with $r=2$.
+This construction was extended by Bottacin \cite{bottacin} to yield a Poisson structure $\Pi\sbr r.$ on the Hilbert scheme $S\sbr r.$ of a Poisson (i.e. anticanonical) surface $(S, \Pi)$- an object in much greater supply than its symplectic equivalent.
+This structure is not P-normal, but as proven in \cite{incidence}, it is weakly P-normal, provided the corresponding anticanonical curve $\pf(\Pi)$ is smooth.
+Here we will give an explicit construction of $\Pi\sbr r., r\geq 2$, and a proof of weak P-normality in the initial case $r=2$.
+Thus, let $S$ be a smooth surface endowed with a Poisson structure $\Pi$ or equivalently, an effective anticanonical divisor $C=\mathrm{Pf}(\Pi)$.
+Let $\tilde S^2$ denote the blowup of $S^2=S\times S$ in the diagonal, with exceptional divisor $E_2 =\P(\Omega^1_S)$.
+Then we have a diagram \eqspl{}{